rackerlabs/docs-aws/docs/patching/amazon-ec2.rst

 Standalone instances
 --------------------

-You should patch standalone instances in-place and reboot them.
+You should patch standalone instances in place and reboot them.

 If Configuration Management (examples: Puppet, Chef, Ansible, Saltstack) manages the instance, you should probably use this configuration management to apply updates and reboot.
-Good news:
-You're done, so you can move on to the next instance.
+That's all you need to do, so you can move on to the next instance.

-If the instance is not under Configuration Management, you should apply the updates automatically by using Amazon Systems Manager, which is also known as Simple Systems Manager (SSM) or manually by using native OS tools if necessary.
+If the instance is not under Configuration Management, you should apply the updates automatically by using Amazon Systems Manager, which is also known as Simple Systems Manager (SSM), or manually by using native OS tools if necessary.

 Apply OS patches